Dhyanam-777/EVU/README.md

     Too much cholesterol in your body means that you have an increased risk of getting cardiovascular diseases such as heart disease.

 - A third of ischaemic heart disease is attributable to high cholesterol.
-Overall, raised cholesterol is estimated to cause 2.6 million deaths (4.5% of total) and 29.7 million DALYs, or 2% of total DALYS.//
+*Overall, raised cholesterol is estimated to cause 2.6 million deaths (4.5% of total) and 29.7 million DALYs, or 2% of total DALYS.*

 - But you know!
 One can easily control cholesterol with an effective diet chart!
 Still, so many people don't have time to plan their diet.